CamilleBarbit/IRC/README.md

 **prototype** : _FD_SET()_ -> This macro adds the file descriptor fd to set.
 Adding a file descriptor that is already present in the set is a no-op, and does not produce an error.

-Note that select() is DESTRUCTIVE, meaning that
+Note that select() is DESTRUCTIVE, meaning that it changes the fd_set (passed as parameter).